drepo-eth/site/content/drepo/expanded/incentives/index.md

 {{< image-svg
 src="incentives-distribution.excalidraw.svg"
 alt="Incentives Distribution"
 caption="Incentives Distribution: All of an application's dependencies must be reviewed and verified for the top-level application to be verified as well.
 The application owner must invest in this process.
-Incentives get distributed to all dependencies for their verification." >}}
+Incentives get distributed to all dependencies for their verification.
+The effects are multiplied if numerous top-level applications use the same dependencies." >}}

 As ransomware and phishing attacks become prevalent in mainstream media, consumers, companies, and governments become more aware of security issues.
 As a